EdgarBarrantes/EdgarBarrantes/README.md

 ### Hi there 👋

-I'm Edgar, full stack software developer based somewhere around Europe.
+I'm Edgar, full-stack software developer based somewhere around Europe.

 You can reach here or at my [email](mailto:edgar@barrantes.dev), I'm happy to help.